-This page is my overview of backpacking Laos, covering the country, some tips, general things to know, transport and accommodation options, general costs and my overall experience.
+This is my overview of budget backpacking Laos covering: general costs, things to know, tips, transport, accommodation options and my overall experience of the country.

-Sleepy as the Mekong river, stepping into Laos was like stepping into land that time forgot.
+Sleepy as the Mekong river itself, stepping into Laos was like stepping into land that time forgot.
 While Thailand is geared towards and catered to tourism Laos is still getting used to tourists wanting to come to this majestic country.

 I once watched a documentary by Anthony Bourdain about Laos (Watch it here) and it intrigued me so much, right there and then I wanted to backpack Laos.
-This was a completely off the grid place to travel.
-He described it as mysterious and I wanted – No; I needed to experience that myself!
-Laos did not disappoint; I loved this country.
-Yes, it’s not developed like Thailand nor commercially overrun by western franchises but there is just this charm about it and you can’t help fall in love with the place.
+This was a completely off the grid place to travel and I wanted – No; I needed to experience it myself!

-Do bare in mind, if you’re looking for a smooth ride then you’re in the wrong country.
-Things will go wrong and it will be a bumpy ride, you just have to ride it out; just like I learnt to do.
+So, if you’re looking for a smooth ride then you’re in the wrong country for you.
+Things will go wrong and it will be a bumpy ride but there is a charm about the place, and if you’re like me you will fall in love with Laos.

 A few tips: